 If left untreated, giardia can lead to severe dehydration, malnutrition, and weight loss due to chronic diarrhea.
 The condition can be particularly dangerous in puppies or dogs with weakened immune systems.
 Persistent giardiasis can also damage the intestinal lining, leading to long-term gastrointestinal issues.

-Giardia is a highly unpleasant parasite that cannot be prevented with the tick, flea, and heartworm preventatives your dog would normally receive from a veterinarian.
-There are precautions you can take to keep your dog from contracting giardia.
+Giardia is a highly unpleasant parasite that cannot be prevented with the tick, flea, or, heartworm preventatives your dog would normally receive from a veterinarian.
+However, there are precautions you can take to keep your dog from contracting giardia.

 Bathing all household animals regularly is recommended to remove cysts from the hair coat.
-You should also disinfect your pets' surroundings (crates, beds, etc.) and wash their water and food bowls daily.
+You should also disinfect your pet's belongings (crates, beds, etc.) and wash their water and food bowls daily.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.